 Both bikes were of high quality and in good condition.
 They provide them with locks so you can safely lock your bike when they’re not in use.

-Another rather unusual attraction in Rotterdam, exploring Chinatown.
-It’s only unusual because Rotterdam Chinatown is more functional and less touristy than the Chinatown in the Hague.
+Another rather unusual attraction is exploring Chinatown.
+It’s only unusual because Rotterdam’s Chinatown is more functional and less touristy than the Chinatown in the Hague.

 If you love authentic Asian food, there’s a high chance you’ll find it here.
 This Chinatown was created to cater to the needs of the local residents.
 From Asian groceries and food to traditional Chinese doctors and acupuncturists.